ivuorinen/starred/README.md

 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
 - [logickworkshop/Flipper-IRDB](https://github.com/logickworkshop/Flipper-IRDB) - A collective of different IRs for the Flipper
+- [marcologous/Open-Sauce-Fonts](https://github.com/marcologous/Open-Sauce-Fonts) - Open Sauce Fonts is a font super family that I developed for Creative Sauce's internal type system.
+It is a compact typeface that is optimised for better viewing small text on screen and print.
+Open Sauce fonts (Sans, One and Two) are under the SIL Open Font License and is going to be actively developed, improved and tested.
 - [marvinpinto/action-automatic-releases](https://github.com/marvinpinto/action-automatic-releases) - READONLY: Auto-generated mirror for https://github.com/marvinpinto/actions/tree/master/packages/automatic-releases
 - [matchai/awesome-pinned-gists](https://github.com/matchai/awesome-pinned-gists) - 📌✨ A collection of awesome dynamic pinned gists for GitHub
 - [matkaan/home-assistant-fingrid-api](https://github.com/matkaan/home-assistant-fingrid-api) - Fingrid API RESTfull sensor examples for home assistant